 A degree in Finance will set you up for an exciting job in the finance industry, a great spot for military veterans like you to land after your time in the service.
 This degree will provide you with the foundations of accounting, statistics, and taxation.
 A Finance degree will pave the way for a career in areas such as commercial banking, financial planning, investment banking, money managing, insurance, and real estate.

 As an accountant, you’ll be asked to perform financial calculations for companies.
 Some tasks include creating sales and cash flow reports, managing payroll, keeping balance sheets, managing billing actions, and keeping inventory.
 You may also have to file taxes for the company and generate income estimates.
 The average accountant’s salary is $51,162

 As a financial analyst, you would help corporations and businesses fulfill their responsibility to shareholders and owners to use their income in a way that builds wealth.
 You would study marketplace trends, demographics, and economic factors to help the company make smart investments.
 The average financial analyst’s salary is $60,781.

-A degree in Finance will allow to work as a financial manager.
+A degree in Finance will allow working as a financial manager.
 You could work directly for a company or with a consulting firm.
-Your job is to help the organization become aware of weaknesses and risks regarding its financial situation and then offer suggestions as to how to achieve their financial goals.
+Your job is to help the organization become aware of weaknesses and risks regarding its financial situation and then offer suggestions as to how to achieve its financial goals.
 The average financial manager’s salary is $72,893.

 Your Accounting degree will set you up well to be an auditor.
 You’ll be responsible for checking the accuracy of a company’s business records, an organization’s municipal records, or any type of financial records.
 An auditor’s word carries weight when records are being challenged for honesty.
 You can be self-employed, work with a company, or be on a retainer.
 The average auditor’s salary is $56,731.